Blog Layout

 The Origins of Tenderness, Trust, and Morality: An Evolutionary Perspective – 2 May 2023

-Prof Penny Spikins was to take part in a webinar on Tuesday 2 May at 4.30pm, but unfortunately Penny has had an adverse neurological response and is now not able to present.
+Prof Penny Spikins was to take part in a webinar on Tuesday 2 May at 4.30pm, but unfortunately Penny is unable to present due to health reasons.
 She will reschedule at a time when she is fully recovered.
 We look forward to Penny speaking in the future, and in the meantime you might like to review a talk that Penny gave last year at Oxford University entitled How Who We Are Affects How We Rebuild, where she discusses compassion and evolution -

 https://www.youtube.com/watch?v=pQgLjrJskPE (from 4mins in)